Posterior and variational inference for deep neural networks with heavy-tailed weights: Discussion

-{\em Further work and open questions.} Let us mention a few further natural questions arising from the present results beyond the just-mentioned aspects on simulations.
-One is that our results are concerned with tempered posteriors, that is, we rise the likelihood to a power $\al$ strictly smaller than $1$.
-Currently, the available techniques in Bayesian nonparametrics do not seem to allow for simple results to standard posteriors ($\al=1$ in \eqref{fracpost}) for heavy-tailed priors; a reason is that for these priors it is not clear how to construct sieve sets required to apply the theory of \cite{GGV}.
-Nevertheless, in a (simpler) white noise regression context, \cite{ac23} derive contraction of the standard posterior for heavy tailed priors and their simulations suggest that there is no visible phase transition when $\al$ increases from e.g. $1/2$ up until $1$ (included); we conjecture that the theoretical results presented here still go through for standard posteriors ($\alpha=1$), and refer to \cite{ac23} for more discussion on this.
+Let us mention a few further natural questions arising from the present results beyond the just-mentioned aspects on simulations.
+First, although we are able to derive a result for the classical posterior with an augmented prior, the question is left open as to whether posterior contraction still holds {\em without} putting a prior on the noise variance.
+In the setting of random series priors, the simulation study in \cite{ac23} conducted in regression (as well as density and classification models) for both fractional and classical posteriors suggests that there is no visible phase transition when $\al$ increases from e.g. $1/2$ up until $1$ (included); we conjecture that all the theoretical results presented here (with no prior on $\ta^2$) still go through for standard posteriors ($\alpha=1$).

-Also, as mentioned above, another promising direction is to derive results for horseshoe priors, for instance in the spirit of \cite{ghosh2019model}, as well as to compare with the present heavy-tailed priors.
+Also, as mentioned above, a promising direction is to derive results for horseshoe priors, for instance in the spirit of \cite{ghosh2019model}, as well as to compare with the present heavy-tailed priors.
 We are currently investigating this in the simpler setting of white noise regression with series priors in \cite{ace24}.

-Finally, it would be interesting to understand more the effect of overfitting with our approach: as we have noted, we can choose a polynomial width with large power (e.g. $n^3$) for the network; also, for the specific choice of constant $\sigma_k$ the prior is exchangeable and does not particularly penalise a high number of large coefficients; one may then think that this setting may be particularly appropriate to test for the presence of a {\em double descent} phenomenon, which features a decrease of the risk for very overfitted models.
+Finally, it would be interesting to understand more the effect of overfitting with our approach: as we have noted, we can choose a polynomial width with large power for the network; also, for the specific choice of constant $\sigma_k$ the prior is exchangeable and does not particularly penalise a high number of large coefficients; one may then think that this setting may be particularly appropriate to test for the presence of a {\em double descent} phenomenon, which features a decrease of the risk for very overfitted models.
 It is conceivable that for very large widths one sees this appear in the present context: this deserves further investigation.